Microsoft Word: Word for Mac

 In 1997, Microsoft formed the Macintosh Business Unit as an independent group within Microsoft focused on writing software for the classic Mac OS.
 Its first version of Word, Word 98, was released with Office 98 Macintosh Edition.
 Document compatibility reached parity with Word 97, and it included features from Word 97 for Windows, including spell and grammar checking with squiggles.
 Users could choose the menus and keyboard shortcuts to be similar to either Word 97 for Windows or Word 5 for Mac.

 Word 2001, released in 2000, added a few new features, including the Office Clipboard, which allowed users to copy and paste multiple items.
 It was the last version to run on the classic Mac OS and, on Mac OS X, it could only run within the Classic Environment.
 Word X, released in 2001, was the first version to run natively on, and to require, Mac OS X, and introduced non-contiguous text selection.

 Word 2004 was released in May 2004.
 It included a new Notebook Layout view for taking notes either by typing or by voice.
-Other features, such as tracking changes, were made more similar with Office for Windows.
+Other features, such as tracking changes, were made more similar to Office for Windows.

 Word 2008, released on January 15, 2008, included a Ribbon-like feature, called the Elements Gallery, that can be used to select page layouts and insert custom diagrams and images.
 It also included a new view focused on publishing layout, integrated bibliography management, and native support for the new Office Open XML format.
 It was the first version to run natively on Intel-based Macs.

 Word 2011, released in October 2010, replaced the Elements Gallery in favor of a Ribbon user interface that is much more similar to Office for Windows, and includes a full-screen mode that allows users to focus on reading and writing documents, and support for Office Web Apps.